baketti/Task-Tracker/README.md

 - The `pages/app` directory renders the AppSpa component giving you access to the react spa: `/app`.
 - All AppSpa code is within the spas/app folder.
 It contains all scenes and redux-store.
-- I developed a Single Page Application (SPA) in Next.js without using server-side rendering because SEARCH ENGINE OPTIMIZATION(SEO) is not necessary for this application.
+- I developed a Single Page Application (SPA) in Next.js without using server-side rendering because Search Engine Optimization(SEO) is not necessary for this application.
 The app is private and requires login access.
 Given the private nature of the app, client-side data rendering is sufficient.

 To learn more about Next.js, take a look at the following resources: